 Tybe was appointed Class Counsel in Cottillion v.
 United Refining Corp., C.A.
 No. 1:09-cv-00140 (W.D.
 Pa.
 Nov.
 5, 2013), a case in which she achieved significant rulings on behalf of the class.
 See, Cottillion v.
 United Refining Corp, 2013 U.S. Dist.
 LEXIS 49913, 56 Employee Benefits Cas.
 (BNA) 2264 (W.D.
 Pa.
 Apr.
 8, 2013)(awarding summary judgment on Plaintiffs’ anti-cutback claim); Cottillion v.
 United Refining Corp, 279 F.R.D.
 290 (W.D.
 Pa.
 2011) (applying the fiduciary exception to the attorney-client privilege to matters of plan administration and otherwise limiting application of the privilege in ERISA class action); Andrako v.
 United States Steel Corp., C. A. No. No. 2:07-cv-1629, 17 Wage & Hour Cas.
 2d (BNA) 756, 2011 U.S. Dist.
 LEXIS 23583 (W.D.
 Pa.
 Mar.
 9, 2011), and in Starbird v.
 Mercy Health Plans, Inc., Case No. 4:07-cv-1050, 2009 U.S. Dist.
 LEXIS 54958 (E.D.
 Mo.
 June 29, 2009).

-Tybe is admitted to practice in Pennsylvania; Maine; United States Supreme Court; U.S. Court of Appeals for the Third, Second, Fourth, Seventh Circuits; U. S. District Courts for the Western District of Pennsylvania; Eastern District of Pennsylvania; District of Maine; Northern District of Indiana; and the Middle District of Pennsylvania.
+Tybe is admitted to practice in Pennsylvania; Maine; the United States Supreme Court; U.S. Court of Appeals for the Third, Second, Fourth, and Seventh Circuits; U. S. District Courts for the Western District of Pennsylvania; Eastern District of Pennsylvania; District of Maine; Northern District of Indiana; Middle District of Pennsylvania; and the Southern District of Texas.
 Tybe also is an Adjunct Professor at the University of Pittsburgh School of Law.